Zimmi48/transfer/README.md

 #Plugin *transfer* for Coq (v8.5)

-Introduces a way to declare surjective morphisms betweem datatypes and a related tactic called *exact modulo*.
+Introduces a way to declare surjective morphisms between datatypes and a related tactic called *exact modulo*.
 Given a theorem, exact modulo will try to automatically build a proof that it implies the current goal.